 When you’re busy with cases, a virtual assistant can act as a PA to help you get through your heavy workload.
 Whether it’s answering your phone or sorting your email, take a look at the ways you could benefit from hiring a virtual assistant offering secretarial services and a range of other support skills:

-- Prioritising your incoming emails and replying to key correspondence so you don’t miss out on anything even at your busiest points
+- An email inbox management virtual assistant can prioritise your incoming emails and reply to key correspondence so you don’t miss out on anything even at your busiest points

 - Online diary management, including scheduling meetings and sending you reminders for your calendar events

 - Arranging travel overseas or booking restaurants and transportation